Bundt cake: Etymology

 Opinions differ as to the significance of the word Bund.
 One possibility is that it means "bunch" or "bundle", and refers to the way the dough is bundled around the tubed center of the pan.
 Another source suggests that it describes the banded appearance given to the cake by the fluted sides of the pan, similar to a tied sheaf or bundle of wheat.
 Some authors have suggested that Bund instead refers to a group of people, and that Bundkuchen is so called because of its suitability for parties and gatherings.

-Uses of the word bund outside of Europe to describe cakes can be found in Jewish-American cookbooks from around the start of the 20th century.
-The alternative spelling "bundte" also appears in a recipe as early as 1901.
+History

+The term bundt cake describes the style of bakeware more than a specific recipe.
+Bundt cakes do not conform to any single recipe; instead, their characterizing feature is their shape.
+While the term once referred to trademarked bakeware, today it has become a common term to describe any cake with the characteristic shape.
+The early bund-style pans were heavy and difficult to work with, and there were no modern non-stick coatings in those days, so Jewish-American women requested the development of speciality bakeware for this style of cake.
+An engineer and chemist from Minneapolis, Minnesota, came up with the modern cast aluminum non-stick pans which became very popular in the 1960s and 1970s.
+The trademark from 1951 was made generic in 1985.